Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 A problem solving agent searches for a correct sequence of action that reaches the goal state.
 This can be not immediately obvious so it is to be planned ahead.
-Representation used in this case are atomic, and for the environment it's easier to consider it episodic, single agent, fully observable, deterministic, static, discrete and known.
+Representation used in this case are atomic, and for the environment it's easier to consider it episodic, single agent, fully observable, deterministic, static, discrete and known.<br>
 Furthermore, two types of algorithms can be distinguished:
 - in the **informed algorithms** the agents is able to estimate how far the goal is;
 - in the **uninformed algorithms** the agent has no such estimation.